minhok1/technical-interview-prep/SystemDesign.md

 - Start off by quickly drawing out the UI in an abstract way (with different screen sizes)
 - Then do a quick frontend hierarchy -> this is different from the MVC model with controller.
 You can still have the client store, but focus more on dividing app into multiple views and the control, and their own sub components.
 Controls should be responsible for actions and View should have different views.
 You can later expand this diagram to include the controller between client and server, server as black box, and specify what kinds of normalized store there is
-- Application can have shared components and pages (or router routes)
+- To be fair, it might be better to use MVC even though React isn't considered an MVC-based framework.
+MVC provides a clear separation of concerns, and I want the architecture to be more framework-agnostic.
 - Focus on the frontend architecture
   - Server as a black box
   - View is for the frontend components with subviews - basically what the user sees
   - Controller is what responds to user interactions.
 All user interaction goes from view to controller to server, and all data go from server to controller then to view.
-  - Store is where the data lives.
+  - Store (Model) is where the data lives.
 For interview purpose, this tends to be app-wide.
 Think about it as redux store.
+Can normalise this as well.

 ## Data model